 Are my membership dues tax deductible?

 Yes!
-Hill Country Mini Milkers is a non-profit organization with 501(c)(3) status pending application approval.
+Hill Country Mini Milkers is a non-profit organization with 501(c)(3) status.
 Your membership dues and donations are tax deductible.

 Will I have a voice in how the club operates?

 Yes!
 The founding officers have put the groundwork in to get the club up and running, but we will be seeking member input on our organization bylaws.
 Bylaws are our internal affairs guidebook.
 They will establish procedures for holding elections, organizing meetings, quorum requirements, membership structure and other essential operations of our nonprofit.
 Our goal is to have the bylaws finalized by the end of the year.